Mevlutyildirim/task-manager/README.md

 * elasticSearch

 ## Licence
-all rights has been reserved
+all rights has been reserved by mevlüt yıldırım.
+This project licensed under MIT.